dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 > **NOTE:**
 >
-> using tei, enrollment or event params, will return any relationship where the tei\enrollment or
+> using tracked entity, Enrollment or Event params, will return any relationship where the tei\enrollment or
 > event is part of the relationship (either from or to).
-As long as user has access that is.
+As long as user has access, that is.
 >

 #### Example response